DUI Car Insurance in Arizona

 • License reinstatement fee.
 The Arizona MVD charges a reinstatement fee to recover your driving privileges.
 You'll also need to show proof of IID installation and completion of all required programs.

 • Attorney fees and accident liability.
 Legal representation for DUI cases usually starts around $2,000 and climbs with case complexity.
-If you caused a crash while under the influence, repair bills, medical expenses and civil suits may follow.
+If you caused a crash while under the influence, you may also owe repair bills, medical expenses and face civil suits.

-• Insurance premium hikes.
+• Insurance premium increases.
 Arizona drivers with a DUI on record see their premiums roughly double in the first few years after conviction.

 How to Get the Best Cheap Arizona Car Insurance With a DUI